acumos/on-boarding/docs/developer-guide.rst

 |image5|

-The above template files are populated based on metadata JSON uploaded by user.Onboarding server uses docker-java library for model docker image creation.
-Once the docker image is created, the image is tagged and pushed to nexus docker registry.The server uses common data micro-services API to create solution and store model and metadata to artifact repository.
+The above template files are populated based on metadata JSON uploaded by user.
+Onboarding server uses docker-java library for model docker image creation.
+Once the docker image is created, the image is tagged and pushed to nexus docker registry.
+The server uses common data micro-services API to create solution and store model and metadata to artifact repository.